joshhornby/joshhornby.github.io/_posts/2025-09-01-shaping-team-boundaries.md

 That's where Team Topologies comes in.
 Instead of adding more process, it offers a lens to spot the patterns behind delivery drag and practical ways to design teams for flow rather than friction.

+In this post, we'll explore how Team Topologies helps you identify and fix common structural problems that slow down delivery.
+We'll look at real-world examples of teams that started with good intentions but ended up stuck in bottlenecks, and how a few simple changes can get them back on track.

 ## Intro to Team Topologies

 Team Topologies is a framework for structuring teams to optimise for flow, fast delivery, and sustainable pace.
 At the heart of it are four team types: